-We have data for a company for sales that are done in each quarter done by certain products for the year 2018.
-We will build a pivot table over the data and sort the data with respect to quarters and the highest number of sales done in each quarter.
+We have data for a company for sales done each quarter by certain products for 2018.
+We will build a PivotTable over the data and sort the data concerning quarters and the highest number of sales done each quarter.

 Have a look at the data below,